Thresholds, valuations, and K-stability: Introduction

 Unlike the case in~\cite{jonmus}, Theorem~E does not seem to directly follow from an argument involving compactness and semicontinuity.
 Instead we use a ``generic limit'' construction as in~\cite{Blu16b}.
 For example, given a sequence of $(v_i)_i$ of valuations on $X$ such that $\lim_iA(v_i)/S(v_i)=\d(L)$, we want to find a valuation $v^*$ with $A(v^*)/S(v^*)=\d(L)$.
 Roughly speaking, we do this by first extracting a limit filtration $\cF^*$ on the section ring of $L$ from the filtrations $\cF_{v_i}$; then $v^*$ is chosen, using~\cite{jonmus}, so as to compute the log canonical threshold of the graded sequence of base ideals associated to $\cF^*$.
 To make all of this work, we need uniform versions of the Fujita approximation results from~\cite{BC11}; these are proved using multiplier ideals.

 As a global analogue to conjectures in~\cite{jonmus} we conjecture that any valuation computing one of the thresholds $\a(L)$ or $\d(L)$ must be quasimonomial.
-While this conjecture seems difficult in general, we establish it g when $X$ is a surface with at worst canonical singularities, see Proposition~\ref{p:twodim}.
-Using results in~\cite{Blu16a,Fujitaplt}, we prove in Proposition~\ref{p:pltblowup} that any \emph{divisorial} valuation computing $\a(L)$ or $\d(L)$ is associated to a log canonical blowup.
-When $L$ is ample, any divisorial valuation computing $\d(L)$ is in fact associated to a plt blowup.
+While this conjecture seems difficult in general, we establish it when $X$ is a surface with at worst canonical singularities, see Proposition~\ref{p:twodim}.
+Using results in~\cite{Blu16a,Fujitaplt}, we prove in Proposition~\ref{p:pltblowup} that any \emph{divisorial} valuation computing $\a(L)$ or $\d(L)$ is associated to a log canonical type divisor over $X$.
+When $L$ is ample, any divisorial valuation computing $\d(L)$ is in fact associated to a plt type divisor over $X$.

 Finally we treat the case when $X$ is a toric variety, associated to a complete fan $\D$, and $L$ is ample.
 We can embed $N_\R\subset\Val_X$ as the set of toric (or monomial) valuations.
-The primitive lattice points $v_i$, $1\le i\le d$, of the 1-dimensional cones of $\Sigma$ then correspond to the divisorial valuations $\ord_{D_i}$, where $D_i$ are the corresponding torus invariant divisors.
+The primitive lattice points $v_i$, $1\le i\le d$, of the 1-dimensional cones of $\D$ then correspond to the divisorial valuations $\ord_{D_i}$, where $D_i$ are the corresponding torus invariant divisors.

 Let $P\subset M_\R$ be the polytope associated to $L$.
 To each $u\in P\cap M_\Q$ is associated an effective torus invariant $\Q$-divisor $D_u\sim_\Q L$ on $X$. \begin{thmF} The log-canonical and stability thresholds of $L$ are given by